 T&TEC has several take-or-pay contracts with generators, therefore, there is no incentive to restrict demand (through TOU or otherwise) as T&TEC is obligated to pay for all of the contracted generation capacity.

-TOU rate structure relies heavily on the results of detailed load studies.
-However, the RIC is not aware of any detailed load studies from T&TEC regarding the feasibility of TOU and their recommendations in this regard.
+A TOU rate structure relies heavily on the results of detailed load studies.
+Studies from T&TEC regarding the feasibility of TOU and their recommendations in this regard will be considered by the RIC.

 Billing Frequency